Asia-Pacific Economic Cooperation: History

 The initial inspiration for APEC came when the Association of Southeast Asian Nations (ASEAN)'s series of post-ministerial conferences, launched in the mid-1980s, had demonstrated the feasibility and value of regular conferences among ministerial-level representatives of both developed and developing economies.
 By 1986, the post-ministerial conferences had expanded to embrace 12 members (the then six members of ASEAN and its six dialogue partners).
 The developments led Australian Prime Minister Bob Hawke to believe in the necessity of region-wide co-operation on economic matters.
 In January 1989, Bob Hawke called for more effective economic co-operation across the Pacific Rim region.
 This led to the first meeting of APEC in the Australian capital of Canberra in November, chaired by Australian Foreign Affairs Minister Gareth Evans.
 Attended by ministers from twelve countries, the meeting concluded with commitments to hold future annual meetings in Singapore and South Korea.
 Ten months later, representatives of 12 Asia-Pacific economies met in Canberra, Australia, to establish APEC.
 The APEC Secretariat, based in Singapore, was established to co-ordinate the activities of the organisation.

-The organization was initially an Australian initiative intended to secure greater Japanese engagement in the region, but it quickly evolved into a forum for broader economic cooperation.
-Its early years were characterized by a dynamic tension between members favoring a structured trade agreement and those, like the United States, who preferred a looser, more consultative approach.
+The organisation was initially an Australian initiative intended to secure greater Japanese engagement in the region, but it quickly evolved into a forum for broader economic cooperation.
+Its early years were characterised by a dynamic tension between members favouring a structured trade agreement and those, like the United States, who preferred a looser, more consultative approach.

 During the 1994 meeting in Bogor, Indonesia, APEC leaders adopted the Bogor Goals, which aimed for free and open trade and investment in the Asia-Pacific by 2010 for industrialised economies and by 2020 for developing economies.
 During the November 1995 Ministerial Meeting in Osaka, Japan, a business advisory body named the APEC Business Advisory Council (ABAC) composed of three business executives from each member-country was agreed to be established in 1996.

 In April 2001, APEC, in collaboration with five other international organisations (Eurostat, International Energy Agency, Organización Latinoamericana de Energía (OLADE), Organization of the Petroleum Exporting Countries and the United Nations Statistics Division) launched the Joint Oil Data Exercise, which in 2005 became the Joint Organisations Data Initiative (JODI).

+The Policy Support Unit (PSU) was established by APEC Ministers in September 2007 and commenced operations in 2008 as a research and analysis arm for APEC.
+As a part of the APEC Secretariat, the PSU is supported by voluntary donations and overseen by a governance board, and to support objective and high-quality research, analytical capacity and policy support capability to the APEC Senior Officials in order to promote policies that support the achievement of APEC's goals.